PseudoDevs/PHPSecryption/README.md

 - Strong encryption using AES-256-CBC cipher.
 - Supports custom encryption and decryption keys.
 - Error handling for key mismatches and invalid encrypted data.
-- Namespaced under iamjohndev for easy integration into your PHP projects.
 - Simple and easy-to-use API.

 #### Installation